-If you believe that you have any of the symptoms mentioned in this article you should see your GP as soon as possible.
+If you experience any of the above symptoms of Parkinson’s Disease, you should make an appointment with your doctor as soon as possible.

-Your doctor will base a diagnosis on your symptoms, medical history and a detailed body examination.
-Unfortunately, no tests can conclusively show that you have Parkinson’s Disease.
-Actual confirmation can take a while as there are other medical conditions which share the symptoms.
+Your doctor will base a diagnosis on your symptoms, medical history and a detailed examination.
+Unfortunately, no tests can conclusively show that you have Parkinson’s disease.
+Actual confirmation can take a while, since Parkinson’s shares symptoms with several other conditions.

-This specialist will ask you to perform a number of physical exercises so that they can assess any issues with movement.
-You may also be taken for an MRI or CT scan, which tells your specialist what the structure of your brain looks like.
+This specialist will ask you to perform some physical exercises to assess any issues with movement.
+You may also have an MRI or CT scan, which shows your specialist the structure of your brain.

-Diagnosis is likely if you have two out of the three main symptoms of the condition.
-If your symptoms improve after taking a medication called levodopa, it’s more likely you have Parkinson’s disease.
+Diagnosis is more likely if you have two of the three main symptoms of the condition.
+If your symptoms improve after taking a medication called levodopa, it’s likely you have Parkinson’s disease.

-As previously mentioned, there is no cure for Parkinson’s disease.
-However, there are some treatments available to try and relieve the pain of any symptoms people encounter.
+Unfortunately, there is currently no cure for Parkinson’s disease.
+However, there are some effective treatments to relieve pain and minimise symptoms.

-These include a number of supportive therapies such as physiotherapy for your muscle stiffness and joint pain, occupational therapy to help with any difficulty in everyday life, speech and language therapy for people who have difficulty in swallowing and diet advice top help improve some the symptoms.
+There are several therapies that can help people with Parkinson’s.
+Physiotherapy helps with muscle stiffness and joint pain.
+Occupational therapy can help with any difficulty in everyday life.
+Speech and language therapy supports people who have difficulty swallowing.
+You will also receive diet advice to help improve some of the symptoms.

 Dietary therapy is also an option.
-Although there is no need to follow a specific diet, some of the symptoms and side effects from your medication can affect your appetite.
+Although there is no need to follow a specific diet, some of the symptoms and medications can affect your appetite.
 Certain foods can also prevent your medication from working correctly.
 A dietitian will work with you in order to help with the following issues: